Search the Blog

 Updated August 2016: We have removed some tools that no longer exist and included some other free tools worth trying out – all aimed at helping monitor your social accounts effectively.

-The key to making the most of social media is listening to what your audience has to say about you, analysing the data and, finally, reaching social media business intelligence; using all these insights to know your customers better and improve your marketing strategy.
+The key to making the most of social media is listening to what your audience has to say about you, your competitors, and the market in general.
+Once you have the data you can undertake analysis, and finally, reach social business intelligence; using all these insights to know your customers better and improve your marketing strategy.

-However, bear in mind that these tools are not an alternative to Enterprise-level tools, such as Brandwatch, which brought social media monitoring to a new level, offering a much higher variety of services and in-depth analysis.
+However, bear in mind that these tools are not an alternative to Enterprise-level tools, such as Brandwatch, which brought social media monitoring to a new level, offering a much higher variety of services, functionality, and in-depth analysis.
 It all depends on your needs.

 That being said, let’s take a look at some of the best free monitoring tools:

-TweetReach is the right tool for your business if you’re interested in monitoring how far your tweets travel, as TweetReach measures the actual impact and implications of social media discussions.
+TweetReach is a great monitoring tool for your business if you’re interested in checking how far your Tweets travel.
+TweetReach measures the actual impact and implications of social media discussions.

 It is a good way of finding out who are your most influential followers, implicitly guiding you towards the right people you should be targeting when aiming to share and promote online content.

 Klout is probably one of the most controversial social media monitoring tools.
 There are those who hate it and claim that its scoring system is completely inaccurate and that trying to interact with them is an impossible mission (a curious thing as they provide interaction-measurement services).

 On the other hand, some people find it useful, as it measures influence through engagement on Twitter.
 It is a good means of keeping an eye on what people think about your brand, and to see what influences them the most.

 Using the Klout score you can adjust your posts according to your target audience’s interests and increase your engagement rate.